 The Literacy Education Area of Specialization develops knowledge, skills and instructional competencies in reading, literature, and language arts.
 The literacy education area of specialization is designed to extend candidates’ knowledge, skills and understanding of literature and language arts in the elementary and middle grades.
 This specialization focuses on major theories, current research, and practical classroom application of strategies for supporting the development of children/adolescents' speaking, listening, reading, and writing abilities.
 Candidates may also complete this area of specialization entirely online, but may also take some face-to face courses if they desire.

 The goal of the Early Childhood Education Area of Specialization is to provide candidates with opportunities to expand their knowledge, skills and understanding of the growth and development of the young child.
 Candidates are encouraged and supported in their search for new information about their particular interests and needs.
 Our mission is to help our candidates develop as learners, teachers, leaders, and “experts” in the field of early childhood education.
 Some of the courses in this area of specialization are taught online, while others are taught face-to-face.
 This area of specialization cannot currently be completed entirely online.

 The Science Education Area of Specialization focuses on the knowledge, skills, and attitudes necessary for effective teaching of science in the elementary and middle school grades.
 Courses stress specialized content, as well as instructional and curriculum aspects of the total science program.
 Some of the courses in this area of specialization are taught online, while others are taught face-to-face.

 The Social Studies Education Area of Specialization focuses on the knowledge, skills and attitudes necessary for effective teaching of social studies in the elementary and middle school grades.
 Courses stress specialized content, as well as instructional and curriculum aspects of the total social studies program.
 Some of the courses in this area of specialization are taught online, while others are taught face-to-face.

-The following admission requirements must be met prior to acceptance into the Elementary Education Graduate Program:
+The following admission requirements must be met prior to acceptance into the Curriculum and Instruction Graduate Program: